EB-5 investment amounts and costs

 EB-5 Regional Center Program

-• EB-5 Regional Center Program
+• Regional Centers

 Passive investing

-• Collective investment and job creation
+• Collective investment and job cushion

 Job creation and additional benefits

-• Management company and distribution center
+• Management company and Regional Center

-Who is who
+Who is who?

 What is a Targeted Employment Area (TEA)?